Skip to main content

 (b) "Homemaker service" does not include the following activities:

-(i) Activities provided outside of the home with the exception of the routine transportation activities listed in paragraph (A)(1)(a)(iii) of this rule.
+(i) Activities provided outside of the home with the exceptions of the laundry activities in paragraph (A)(1)(a)(ii) of this rule and the routine transportation activities in paragraph (A)(1)(a)(iii) of this rule.

 (ii) Activities within the scope of home maintenance and chores.